-So, The first indication of trouble; may be a flickering oil light or low engine oil pressure reading on a dash gauge.
+The first indication of trouble, may be a flickering oil light or a low engine oil pressure reading.

-If the warning goes unnoticed or is ignored, the next clue that something is wrong may be valve clatter as the hydraulic lifters or lash adjusters are starved for oil and ingest air.
+Furthermore, if the warning goes unnoticed or is ignored, the next clue that something is wrong may be; valve clatter, as the hydraulic lifters or lash adjusters are starved for oil and ingest air.

-When the engine oil pressure is too low, premature wear of internally lubricated parts can be one of the results.
+Above all, when the engine oil pressure is too low; premature wear of internally lubricated parts, will be one of the results.

-So, Any of these problems should cause you to break out your mechanical oil pressure gauge; and get a reliable reading.
-All engines will lose a certain amount of engine oil pressure over time as normal wear increases engine bearing clearances.
+So, any of these problems; should cause you to break out your mechanical oil pressure gauge, to get a reliable reading.
+All engines will lose a certain amount of engine oil pressure over time, as normal wear, increases engine bearing clearances.

-In addition, problems with other systems and parts within the engine can cause a high or low reading.
+But, problems with other systems and parts within the engine, can also cause a high or low reading.

 Low Oil Level

-- The most obvious reason for the low oil indicator to come on is; the oil level actually being low.
-The first course of action would be to check the oil level in the engine.
-If the level is indeed low; you need to top up the oil.
-Next, start your investigation of where the oil is going.
+- So, the most obvious reason for the low oil indicator to come on is; the oil level actually being low.
+Consequently, the first course of action would be, to check the oil level in the engine.
+And, if the level is indeed low, you need to top up the oil.
+Next, you need to start your investigation, of where the oil is actually going.

 Worn Engine Bearings

-- In a high mileage engine; low oil pressure is often due to worn main and rod bearings.
-The oil pump itself does not create pressure.
-It produces flow and the resistance to that flow produces pressure.
-As the bearings wear; clearances increase allowing increased flow which reduces pressure.
+- In a high mileage engine, low oil pressure is often due to, worn main and rod bearings.
+The oil pump itself, does not create pressure.
+It produces flow and the resistance to that flow, produces pressure.
+Therefore, as the bearings wear, clearances increase, allowing increased flow, which reduces pressure.

 Worn Oil Pump

-- Sometimes the oil pressure gauge itself can be at fault.
-If you find that the gauge shows low pressure after changing oil; there could be a problem with the gauge.
-Finally, Replacing the oil pressure gauge should solve the problem.
+- Sometimes, the oil pressure gauge itself, can be at fault.
+If you find that the gauge shows low pressure, after changing oil, there could be a problem with the gauge.
+Consequently, replacing the oil pressure gauge, should solve the problem.

-- Sometimes the engine may become starved for oil at higher speeds; because the oil is not returning quickly enough to the crankcase.
-Consequently, The underlying cause here is usually severe varnish buildup; that restricts the oil return holes in the head.
+- Sometimes, the engine may become starved for oil, at higher speeds.
+Because, the oil is not returning quickly enough to the crankcase.
+Consequently, the underlying cause here, is usually severe varnish buildup; that restricts the oil return holes in the cylinder head.

 Oil System Leaks

-- Leakage between the oil pickup tube and pump; as well as between the pump and block can also suck air into the pump.
-Also, It is not unusual to find engines where the pickup tube has fallen completely off; causing a complete loss of oil pressure.
+- Leakage between the oil pickup tube and pump; as well as between the pump and block, can also suck air into the pump.
+Finally, it is not unusual to find engines, where the pickup tube has fallen completely off; causing a complete loss of oil pressure.